satyajitnalavade/collaborationengine/README.md

 # Real-time collaboration shopping list app

-An example [Vaadin Flow](https://vaadin.com/flow) app using Collaboration Engine to enable real-time collaboration around a shopping list:
+An exampledemo app to enable real-time collaboration around a shopping list:

 - See who is editing a field
 - See edits as they happen